Italo-Ethiopian War of 1887–1889

-The Italo-Ethiopian War of 1887–1889 was an undeclared war between the Kingdom of Italy and the Ethiopian Empire occurring during the Italian colonization of Eritrea, then a semi-autonomous province of the Ethiopian Empire under the name of Medri Bahri.
+The Italo-Ethiopian War of 1887–1889 was an undeclared war between the Kingdom of Italy and the Ethiopian Empire occurring during the Italian colonization of Eritrea, then a province of the Ethiopian Empire under the name of Mereb Melash.
 The conflict ended with the treaty of Wuchale, which delimited the border between Ethiopia and Italian Eritrea.
 The treaty also contained clauses whose different interpretations led to another Italo-Ethiopian War.

 The Emperor Yohannes IV had to face internal resistance from his powerful vassals.
 King Menelik of Shewa signed a treaty of neutrality with Italy in October 1887.
 As the Mahdist uprising in Sudan spilled over the frontier, Ethiopia was faced with a two-front war.
 In early 1888, Yohannes decided to prioritize fighting against the Mahdists.
 In March 1889, Yohannes died while he was fighting the Mahdists during the Battle of Gallabat.
 Menelik claimed the throne after the death of Yohannes and signed the Treaty of Wuchale with Italy in May 1889.

 While there is universal agreement that the war began in January 1887, historians differ about when it ended.
 Some limit the war to 1887, others extend it down to the Treaty of Wuchale in 1889, and others combine it with the Italo-Ethiopian War of 1895–1896 and treat a single conflict as occurring from 1887 until 1896.
 The naming of the conflict also varies.
 It may be called the First Italo-Ethiopian War and the war of 1895–1896 as the Second Italo-Ethiopian War.
 Otherwise it may be identified solely by date.

 Italian historiography tends to group together all the fighting from 1885 until 1896.
 The original name for the fighting was Guerra d'Africa (African War), a term which indicates the broad perceived scope of early Italian colonial ambitions.
 As the Italian historian Giuseppe Finaldi puts it, "The war is called the Guerra d'Africa, not the Guerra d'Eritrea or such like."